The third versatile destroyer in the French Navy is the FREMM Languedoc. Her construction started in 2011, and in 2015, she made her debut to sea.

 Then off we went to the Helicopter deck; nearly all the combat helicopters in the inventory of the French Navy can be supported by the ship’s helicopter deck.
 The frigate usually embarks the NH-90 Caiman like in this case.
-The helicopter supports the ships missions in anti-submarine warfare, Special forces support, search and rescue and an immediate link to the ground in terms of logistics.
+The helicopter supports the ship’s missions in anti-submarine warfare, Special forces support, search and rescue and is an immediate link to the ground in terms of logistics.

-The frigate has a RHIB on each side and these are lowered in the sea thanks to the crane, it can be lowered on the surface very quickly.
+The frigate has an RHIB on each side and these are lowered in the sea thanks to the crane, it can be lowered on the surface very quickly.
 Rescues at sea or stopping and boarding another ship suspected of criminal activity are the two principal tasks of the RHIB.

 We then visited the galley (kitchen), from the captain to all the seamen, lunch and dinner is served in the galley.
 After that, they proceed to their own mess.
 A team of five people—a cook, his deputy, and three assistants—serve 280 meals per day.

-We then were led in to the Combat Information Center (CIC), at the core of the ship.
+We then were led into the Combat Information Center (CIC), at the core of the ship.
 At sea, 8 operators are on watch, regrouped in 4 modules: